TravelingBack to Category View

 Dining Out and Safe Foods

 Call restaurants and hotels, prior to travel, to determine which establishments can safely accommodate your dining needs.
-Download FAACT’s “Dining Out” Web page to assist you in choosing a location.
+Download FAACT’s “Dining Out” handout to assist you in choosing a location.
 Note acceptable locations by recording their information on FAACT’s Traveler's Checklist.
 Always carry emergency medications when dining out and be prepared to act in the event of an emergency.

 Local health food and specialty stores are available in most cities.
 Call ahead to inquire about available products.
 A local support group at your destination may also serve as a good resource – support groups can provide information on allergy-friendly dining options, specialty stores, and other valuable information when traveling.
 However, it’s always best to pack your own food, if possible, and confirm all information shared with you.